tetrotibo/MLX-Python-Guide-to-the-Galaxy/README.md

 MLX has more to offer than what this guide covers.
 Bitmap fonts, sprites, elaborate UI and other techniques are left for you to find.
-Think of this as a bridge - from completely lost to having a solid foundation you can build your own project on.
+This guide serves as a bridge, from completely lost to having a solid foundation you can build your own project on.

 ## Installation